bahodge/tomb-of-annihilation/sessions/Session 28.md

  - 3 [[fire newt mucus]] vials.

-We use 2 [[fire newt mucus]] and lubricate the wheels of a mine cart to acrross the lava river.
+We use 2 [[fire newt mucus]] and lubricate the wheels of a mine cart to across the lava river.

+Next time:
+	- continue fighting newts